Wanaiysha/Changing-nuclear-network-rate/Readme.md

 CHANGING NUCLEAR REACTION SOURCE / REFERENCES

 Important module that compute this can be refered to vital.F90.
+Information from Marco Pignatari, it is impossible to read source from only 1 source of file.
-The module contains several subroutines:
+The vital.F90 works with several subroutines:

 read_physics_input_data:
 This subroutine reads input data related to species and reactions from an input file.
 It also handles the conversion of half-life units and checks if the isotopes considered are valid.